pulumi/pulumi-hugo/themes/default/content/docs/reference/pulumi-yaml.md

 #### About `binary`

-- For Go, if not specified, go sources in $CWD will be invoked via `go run`.
+- For Go, if not specified, go sources in `$CWD` will be invoked via `go run`.
-- For .NET, f not specified, a .NET project in $CWD will be invoked via `dotnet run`.
+- For .NET, if not specified, a .NET project in `$CWD` will be invoked via `dotnet run`.

 #### About `virtualenv`

 New Python projects created with `pulumi new` have this option set by default.
-If not specified, Pulumi will invoke the `python3` command it finds on $PATH (falling back to `python`) to run the Python program.
+If not specified, Pulumi will invoke the `python3` command it finds on `$PATH` (falling back to `python`) to run the Python program.
 To use a virtual environment without the `virtualenv` option, run `pulumi` commands (such as `pulumi up`) from an activated virtual environment shell.
 Or, if using a tool like [Pipenv](https://github.com/pypa/pipenv), prefix `pulumi` commands with `pipenv run pulumi ...`.

 ### `options` options